UrielEscalona/CrackIPN/README.md

 # CrackIPN
 Crack Segmentation by Fully Convolutional Networks with Depth-to-Space Operator

-Include links to code, video and database
+Include links to code, video and CrackIPN database

 Testing code is named CrackIPN.ipynb